dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 ## Performance-tune the Exchange connector (optional)

 When Exchange ActiveSync supports 5,000 or more devices, you can configure an optional setting to improve the performance of the connector.
-You improve performance by enabling Exchange to use multiple instances of a PowerShell command runspace.
+You improve performance by enabling Exchange to use multiple instances of a PowerShell command run space.

 Before you make this change, ensure the account you use to run the Exchange connector isn't used for other Exchange management purposes.
-An Exchange account has a limited number of runspaces, and the connector will use most of them.
+An Exchange account has a limited number of run spaces, and the connector will use most of them.

 Performance tuning isn't suitable for connectors that run on older or slower hardware.